www-virtues-ag/virtues-dimens/SECURITY.md

 ## Disclaimer

 This security policy is provided for informational purposes only.
-While we strive to keep AppDimens secure, we cannot guarantee that it is free from vulnerabilities.
+While we strive to keep Virtues secure, we cannot guarantee that it is free from vulnerabilities.
 Users should implement appropriate security measures in their applications.

 ---

-**Thank you for helping keep AppDimens secure!** 🛡️
+**Thank you for helping keep Virtues secure!** 🛡️